 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 Or for Beasley Broadcast Group:

-Therefore, Beasley Broadcast Group has an ROCE of 6.0%.
+So, Beasley Broadcast Group has an ROCE of 5.5%.

 Is Beasley Broadcast Group's ROCE Good?

 When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
-Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
-ROCE is, after all, simply a snap shot of a single year.
-What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for Beasley Broadcast Group.
+ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
+ROCE is only a point-in-time measure.
+Since the future is so important for investors, you should check out our free report on analyst forecasts for Beasley Broadcast Group.

 How Beasley Broadcast Group's Current Liabilities Impact Its ROCE

-Beasley Broadcast Group has total liabilities of US$35m and total assets of US$682m.
+Beasley Broadcast Group has total liabilities of US$37m and total assets of US$724m.
 As a result, its current liabilities are equal to approximately 5.1% of its total assets.
-With low levels of current liabilities, at least Beasley Broadcast Group’s mediocre ROCE is not unduly boosted.
+Beasley Broadcast Group has a low level of current liabilities, which have a negligible impact on its already low ROCE.

 What We Can Learn From Beasley Broadcast Group's ROCE

 Nonetheless, there may be better places to invest your capital.
 Of course, you might also be able to find a better stock than Beasley Broadcast Group.
 So you may wish to see this free collection of other companies that have grown earnings strongly.